Who can use PendoPay?

 How long does PendoPay take to process payments?

-What happens if a payment is stopped or goes NSF?
+What happens if a payment is stopped by a tenant or there is Non Sufficient Funds (NSF) in the tenants account?

 PendoPay’s payment processor always starts by checking to see if account details are correct, then if there are funds available.
 If funds are initially available they will be forwarded to your payout account, however, if a tenant requests a stop payment through their bank the payment will be returned.
 Keep in mind that, as with cheques, banks may reverse transfers up to 90 days (though 5-15 seems the norm).
 For NSF, if funds are not available you’ll see a failure notice in your PendoPay dashboard.
 PendoPay also sends email notifications to keep you in the loop.